 Do I need to report the accident to my insurance company?

 Yes.
 You are under an obligation to cooperate with your own insurance company.
-If you don’t notify them of an accident in a timely manner, they might deny coverage.
+If you don’t notify it of an accident in a timely manner, it might deny coverage.

 Should I call the police?

 Yes.
 It is a good idea to call the police, even if you do not think that you have been seriously injured.
 If you begin to notice your injuries a few days after the accident, it will be helpful to have a police accident report that documents the details of the accident and confirms that the other driver was at fault.